Do you ever wish you knew more about plants?

 #5 Observe The Habitat

 Plants don’t just randomly spring up wherever they choose.

 They often have very specific habitat requirements and associations with other plant communities.

 This is a good thing because it helps to narrow down the possible candidates for identifying plants in the field.
-By remembering to look at habitat you can make the job of identifying plants much easier.
+By remembering to look at the landscape habitat you can make the job of identifying plants much easier.

 Some plants will only grow in open field habitats like this one…

-Open fields create great habitat for a wide variety of plants
+Open fields create great habitat for a wide variety of plants.

 Other plants will be highly dependant on nearby water features in order to survive.

 Wetland habitats offer a unique plant niche that often host highly specialized species.

 It’s a pretty basic and obvious distinction, but you would be amazed by how often people don’t even think to look around for habitat clues before trying to identify plants.